ziadoz/dotfiles/README.md

 # Dotfiles
-These are my dotfiles to for development on Mac OS X. The `.aliases` and `.exports` files are taken and stripped down versions of [Mathias Bynens's Dotfiles](https://github.com/mathiasbynens/dotfiles).
+These are my dotfiles to for development on macOS.

 ## Usage
 First, create a `vars.yml` file in `ansible/vars` using the sample file as a starting point: